marcos-aim/HandyNav/README.md

 # HandyNav
-Chrome Extension to navigate using your fingertips
+Chrome Extension to navigate using your fingertips using OpenCV and mediapipe.